szunami/blog-1/bitvec/2021-04-16-addressing-bits.md

 those that don’t have any size at all.
 These are called Zero-Sized Types, or ZSTs for short.

 A ZST can be found at any address in the memory space.
-It has no width, so it has no alignment.
-Addresses cannot get narrower than a byte, so ZSTs can only be placed at the start of a byte, but any byte address will do.
+It has no width, and it
+<ins>generally</ins> has no alignment requirement.
+Addresses cannot get narrower
+than a byte, so ZSTs can only be placed at the start of a byte, but any
+<ins>aligned</ins> byte address will do.

+> ERRATUM: ZSTs can have alignment requirements attached to them externally.
+For
+> example, `[u64; 0]` has size 0 and alignment 8.
+Additionally, you can still
+> attach the `#[repr(align(BYTES))]` attribute to your own ZST struct
+> declarations.
+Thanks to [@lcnr] for the feedback.
+{:.bq-info .iso7010 .m011 role="complementary"}

 ZSTs have no width.
 If you put two ZST elements in a row, the first will be at some address `x`, and the second will be offset from that address by its width: